All About Rainscreens

 To lower the risk of wall rot, it often makes sense to provide a ventilated air gap between your siding and your sheathing

-UPDATED June 17, 2013 with new product information
+UPDATED on December 20, 2016 with new product information

 Twenty years ago, very few residential builders knew what a rainscreenConstruction detail appropriate for all but the driest climates to prevent moisture entry and to extend the life of siding and sheathing materials; most commonly produced by installing thin strapping to hold the siding away from the sheathing by a quarter-inch to three-quarters of an inch. was.
 These days, however, it’s no longer unusual to see siding being installed on vertical furring strips or a plastic drainage mat.
 As rainscreens become more common, mainstream builders are beginning to ask, “What’s a rainscreen?
 How do I know if I need one?”